JongYongPark/jongyongpark.github.io/content/posts/ops/makefile-bash--variable-assignment.md

 Differences, priorities, and Bash equivalents for :=, =, and ?= in Makefiles

 ---
-You're right, I apologize for the confusion in my previous response.
-Let me provide a correct explanation of the differences, priorities, and Bash equivalents for :=, =, and ?= in Makefiles.
+An Explanation of the differences, priorities, and Bash equivalents for :=, =, and ?= in Makefiles.

 Makefile variable assignment operators: